mvdberg1/msc-thesis-dml-social-media-mental-health/REPLICATION.md

 the core scripts:
 `DoubleML`, `mlr3`, `mlr3learners`, `data.table`, `dplyr`, `haven`, `plm`,
 `sandwich`, `lmtest`, `glmnet`, `ranger`, `nnet`, and `lgr`.
 The exact versions used for the final analysis are recorded in `R/package_versions.csv`.
-A TeX installation is not needed for these core scripts.

 All stochastic DML folds, learners, simulations, and bootstrap procedures use fixed seeds in the corresponding scripts.
 Respondent identifiers, rather than